yanmariomenev/Model4You/README.md

 Huge thanks to @NikolayIT for the template, as well one of the best lecturer at SoftUni.
 Also huge thanks to @StoyanShopov for all of the help, support and knowledge he gives to the students.

-Here you can check out some of the functionality and look of the website. ⤵️
+Here you can check out some of the functionality and design of the website. ⤵️

 Home page view
 ![model4you test](ReadMeGif/1.gif)